Cultural Treasures of Nagoya & Aichi, The Traditional Skills, Art & Craft of Manufacturing

 Nagoya Sensu, Folding Fans

 A samurai would never leave home without his two swords at his left hip, sheaths of washi paper tucked into his kimono breast, and at his waist, alongside his swords, a sensu, folding fan.
-Folding fans were essential items with a multitude of uses, they could be used to cool oneself on a sweltering day, they could be used as pointers, to define boundaries between host and guest, as note books or to cover things from prying eyes, even as weapons or tools of defense.
+Folding fans were essential items with a multitude of uses.
+They could be used to cool oneself on a sweltering day, as pointers, to define boundaries between host and guest, as note books or to cover things from prying eyes, even as weapons or tools of defense.

 Folding fans were made across Japan, particularly Kyoto, however Nagoya’s traditionally crafted folding fans were slightly thicker, heavier, stronger, and considered more “manly”, more samurai-like, than the lighter folding fans of Kyoto, and so they remained in high demand across feudal Japan from the early 1700’s.